Strike Authorization Vote and Strike FAQ

 - We have reached out and met with School leadership across Sinai to discuss our priorities, as well as elected representatives in NYC

-- We held town halls and multiple rallies with other NYC academic workers, including postdocs at Columbia and our our student worker colleagues
+- We held town halls and multiple rallies with other NYC academic workers, including postdocs at Columbia and our student worker colleagues

 - We have shown support and flyered at community and alumni events to engage with the Sinai community.